-Table 35 Wireless: WPA-PSK/WPA2-PSK
+Table 30 Wireless: WPA-PSK/WPA2-PSK

-LABEL DESCRIPTION Security Mode Choose WPA-PSK or WPA2-PSK from the drop-down list box.
-WPA Compatible This check box is available only when you select WPA2-PSK or WPA2 in the Security Mode field.
-Select the check box to have both WPA2 and WPA wireless clients be able to communicate with the ZyXEL Device even when the ZyXEL Device is using WPA2-PSK or WPA2.
-Pre-Shared Key The encryption mechanisms used for WPA/WPA2 and WPA-PSK/WPA2-PSK are the same.
-The only difference between the two is that WPA-PSK/WPA2-PSK uses a simple common password, instead of user-specific credentials.
-Type a pre-shared key from 8 to 63 case-sensitive ASCII characters (including spaces and symbols).
-ReAuthentication Timer (In Seconds) Specify how often wireless clients have to resend usernames and passwords in order to stay connected.
-Enter a time interval between 10 and 9999 seconds.
-The default time interval is 1800 seconds (30 minutes).
-Note: If wireless client authentication is done using a RADIUS server, the reauthentication timer on the RADIUS server has priority.
-Idle Timeout (In Seconds) The ZyXEL Device automatically disconnects a wireless station from the wireless network after a period of inactivity.
+LABEL DESCRIPTION Idle Timeout (In Seconds) The ZyXEL Device automatically disconnects a wireless station from the wireless network after a period of inactivity.
 The wireless station needs to send the username and password again before it can use the wireless network again.
 Some wireless clients may prompt users for a username and password; other clients may use saved login credentials.
 In either case, there is usually a short delay while the wireless client logs in to the wireless network again.
 This value is usually smaller when the wireless network is keeping track of how much time each wireless station is connected to the wireless network (for example, using an authentication server).
 If the wireless network is not keeping track of this information, you can usually set this value higher to reduce the number of delays caused by logging in again.
 Group Key Update Timer (In Seconds) The Group Key Update Timer is the rate at which the AP (if using WPA-PSK/WPA2-PSK key management) or RADIUS server (if using WPA(2) key management) sends a new group key out to all clients.
 The re-keying process is the WPA(2) equivalent of automatically changing the WEP key for an AP and all stations in a WLAN on a periodic basis.
 Setting of the Group Key Update Timer is also supported in WPA-PSK/WPA2-PSK mode.
 The default is 1800 seconds (30 minutes).
-Apply Click Apply to save your changes back to the ZyXEL Device.
+Apply Click Apply to save your changes to the ZyXEL Device.
 Cancel Click Cancel to reload the previous configuration for this screen.
 Advanced Setup Click Advanced Setup to display the Wireless Advanced Setup screen and edit more details of your WLAN setup.

-7.4.4 WPA/WPA2
+6.4.4 WPA/WPA2